How can I save money while living in London? Is it even possible?

 Food is an unavoidable expense, but spending a fortune in the supermarket isn’t necessary.
 Here are some easy tips on how to shop smart to save money when living in London:

 - Change where you shop: It probably doesn’t come as a surprise to any that Lidl and Aldi are the cheapest supermarkets in the UK.
-We are a two-person household and saved around £100 per month after started shopping in Lidl instead of Asda.
+We are a two-person household and saved around £100 per month after starting shopping in Lidl instead of Asda.
 Not only does this save us money because the prices, in general, are cheaper but the Lidl we shop in also has daily reduced offers.
 This makes a big difference in how much we spend on meat and fish which are usually the priciest food items.
 If you live in central London or somewhere else where you mainly have local shops, you can save money by taking a shopping trip to a bigger and cheaper supermarket once a week.

-- Use supermarket cashback apps or loyalty schemes: Supermarkets’ own loyalty schemes allow you to earn points on your shopping or give you access to exclusive rewards.
+- Use supermarket cashback apps or loyalty schemes: Supermarkets’ loyalty schemes allow you to earn points on your shopping or give you access to exclusive rewards.
 In addition to the loyalty schemes, there are also various cashback and offer apps you can use.
 For example, in Shopmium you can find offers for different products in all the main supermarket chains.

 - Don’t fall for psychological tricks supermarkets use to make you spend more: Don’t buy something just because it’s on sale.
-For instance, a ‘buy on get one free’ offer is only bargain if you actually need both products.
+For instance, a ‘buy on get one free’ offer is only a bargain if you actually need both products.

 5. Be savvy when having takeaway food and coffee